Ultra-Low Sulfur Diesel (ULSD) – EN 590

 Refining & Production Process

-Atmospheric distillation of middle-distillate fractions
+Atmospheric distillation to obtain middle-distillate fractions

-Optional hydrocracking to improve cetane and reduce aromatics
+Hydrocracking (optional) to improve cetane and reduce aromatics Dewaxing to enhance cold flow properties Final Blending

 Cold Flow & Climate Performance